DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 > [!info]+ **Victor's Spellbook**
 > Victor's spellbook largely contains the spells described in <span class="citation">N3t.
 Victor's Workroom (p.
 109)</span>, except it also contains the _sending_ and _fear_ spells and does not contain _remove curse._ On the day he ventures to Old Bonegrinder, he has largely prepared the spells described in the **mage** statblock, but has prepared _blight_ instead of _cone of cold_.

+> [!Warning]+ Counterspell 2024
+>
+> This guide was written for the use of 2014 spells.
+If using 2024 spells, add a spell called *abjure spell* to Victor’s spellbook.
+The spell functions as a 5th-level *counterspell* following the 2014 rules (Basic Rules, p.
+228) for the combat in [[Arc H - The Lost Soul#Battle with the Hags|Battle with the Hags]].

 However, Victor warns the players that, according to *Ethereal Entities*, hag covens often possess the ability to dispel enchantments while within close proximity to their lair.
 Once Lady Wachter's binding circle is erected, he'll need to stay close to the windmill to protect it with his *counterspell.*

 As such, he'll need to conserve his strength—and, specifically, his 5th- and 4th-level spell slots—until then. (**Under no circumstances does Victor spend his 5th-level spell slot before the end of the battle with the hags.**)